This is how the candidate lost his job offer

 In this case, the employer responded by saying they were a lean, early-stage startup and that while they might be able to reach a total comp package near $200K, the base salary they could realistically offer was closer to $140K.

 They emphasized that even their leadership team wasn’t earning in the $250K range.
-Instead of increasing base pay, they suggested tying additional compensation to performance-based bonuses and KPIs—framing it as a more sustainable path for the company’s growth, especially given their current focus on cost-cutting and prioritizing marketing.
+Instead of increasing base pay, they suggested tying additional compensation to performance-based bonuses and KPIs, framing it all as a more sustainable path for the company’s growth given their current focus on cost-cutting and prioritizing marketing.

 That’s a long way of saying: